davidmreed/nonskating.club/content/guides/head-nso.md

 1. The penalty box (PBM + PBT + PBT).
 1. The center (JT + PLT + PLT + optional PW + optional HNSO)

 I like to site one of my more experienced officials in each cluster to anchor that group.
-That is most often, but not necessarily, the HNSO in the center (with whatever second role they're working); the penalty box manager in the box; and the SBO at the score table.
+That is most often, but not necessarily, the HNSO in the center (with whatever second role they're working); the penalty box manager in the box; and either the SBO or one of the SKs at the score table.

 Know your officials' needs and preferences.
 Whenever possible, I love to support officials' growth by letting them try a newer role, with backup from someone more experienced.
 Some folks prefer to focus on deep mastery of one or two roles.
 Some officials cannot stand for long periods of time.
 Some officials' personalities clash with one another (even if they're both lovely people).
 When you build a crew, you're solving a complex set of constraints.
 Do the best you can with what you have.